 An example is Rosen Publishing’s epointplus.
 Resellers including Mackin and Follett also offer this model.

 To conclude, we have looked at the four basic ebook business models that school librarians need to know about.
 Each of these models has permutations, and often more than one model is offered on a single platform.
 We have also given examples of each model, but we have not compared examples.
-Next week, we will look at how a school library might combine several business models to serve its needs, and I will provide links to additional reading.
+Article 3 in this series looks at how a school library might combine several business models to serve its needs, and I will provide links to additional reading.